05 Sep Concrete cancer repair – Multilevel underground car park

 Email: [email protected]

-Are you interested in finding out more about the various remedial building services we are providing?
+Are you interested in learning more about the various remedial building services we provide?

-Please click on the image below to download Waterstop Solutions Capability Statement
+Please click on the image below to download the Waterstop Solutions Capability Statement.

-Waterstop Solutions Capability Statement is now available to download as PDF.
-(The image is clickable and opens up a link to our Capability Statement).
+Waterstop Solutions Capability Statement is now available to download as a PDF.
+(The image is clickable and opens a link to our Capability Statement).

-Good maintenance begins with a proactive approach to maintain, keep, preserve and protect a building.
+Good maintenance begins with a proactive approach to maintaining, preserving, and protecting a building.

-Remember that seepage/water ingress into areas such as balconies, basements, concrete roofs, car parks and retaining walls, should not be ignored – call a remedial waterproofing professional today for an assessment to provide you with the best solution for your situation.
+Remember that seepage/water ingress into areas such as balconies, basements, concrete roofs, car parks, and retaining walls should not be ignored – call a remedial waterproofing professional today for an assessment to provide the best solution for your situation.

 At Waterstop Solutions, we carry out a wide range of remedial works to concrete structures post-construction stage in Brisbane, Gold Coast, Sunshine Coast, Sydney and outlying areas in Queensland and New South Wales.